jgorman/rails_ubuntu/README.md

 You can also restart the application after making changes.

 ```
-passenger-config restart-app /home/vagrant/activity-timer/current
+# passenger-config restart-app /home/vagrant/activity-timer/current
 Restarting /home/vagrant/activity-timer/current (production)
 ```

 When in doubt, restart nginx.
+This will reset passenger as well.

 ```
 # service nginx status
 # service nginx restart
 ```

-If nothing is working, make sure that the database runs from the command line.
+If nothing is working, make sure that the Rails runs from the command line and examine `production.log` to see what is going wrong.

 ```
 $ cd /home/vagrant/activity-timer/current
 $ bundle exec bin/rails server -e production
+$ vi log/production.log
 ```

+Once your initial deployment is working, you can run `cap deploy` any time to keep all of your servers up to date.

 # <a id="recipes"></a> Recipe Documentation #